codekaya/Mina_MMR/Readme.md

     -   Deploy the `MMRContract`.
     -   Build an MMR off-chain (append leaves, get root).
     -   Commit the root on-chain.
-    -   Generate and (optionally) verify an inclusion proof on-chain.
+    -   Generate and verify an inclusion proof on-chain.

 * * * * *